 Eventually, and not without a great deal more awkwardness, Zuk managed to stand.
 He reached down to lift the broken child in his short arms.
 Almost tenderly, he carried her to the open chasm.
 There was no longer a bridge spanning the river; no longer a trail leading to it.
 Respectful of the sacrifice if not the human itself, Zuk tossed the girl gently to the river below.

 “Let’s hope that doesn’t wash up somewhere that will cause me trouble,” Zuk sighed, dusting his pudgy hands.

 There was screaming from somewhere deep in Zuk’s new skull.

 “Be content, Gregory,” Zuk said aloud, his voice more resonant and musical than Gregory’s had ever been.
 “I let you keep your life, did I not?
 Our bargain is upheld.”

 The afternoon sun was finally casting decent shadows.
 Zuk admired his, eight feet tall and prominently horned.
 It burped slightly; Gregory’s shadow had been as substantial as his body.

 Zuk fumbled to loosen his tie, readying himself to make the long trek back up and over the mountains.
 Back to civilization.
 In spite of its general blubbery qualities, Zuk found his new host’s mouth perfectly suited to a darkly triumphant smirk.
 He started walking.After almost a millennia of imprisonment, Zuk was finally free.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, LaurenDavis4227Write a Review